 Why I chose this gear

-I decided to buy these boots because I have always trusted Burton to make quality gear.
-I also really loved the double-BOA lacing and the flex.
+I needed new boots, and I decided to buy these boots because I have always trusted Burton to make quality gear and lead in innovation.
+I think Burton makes the best snowboard boots out of any brand on the market, and from the reviews I read, these were perfect for my riding style.
+I like a playful boot but require stiffer boots than a freestyle boot since I also like to charge hard sometimes.
+I also really loved the double-BOA lacing system (compared to standard laces) and the flex.
 I got them at a discount, so it was too good of a deal to say no.

-- Size: These boots run true-to-size and have a great fit on my narrow feet.
-The soft lining makes them pretty adaptable to different foot shapes.
+- Size: The men's Burton Ruler snowboard boots run true to size and have a perfect fit on my narrow feet.
+The soft lining and insole make them pretty adaptable to different foot shapes.

 - Shock Absorption: The shock absorption in these boots is great due to the soft comfort of the interior.
-Off jumps, including big kickers, I hardly ever felt any discomfort on landing and much of the impact was instantly absorbed into the boot.
+Off jumps, including big kickers, I hardly ever felt any discomfort on landing, and much of the impact was instantly absorbed into the boot.
 Each landing feels very comfortable, making it easier to recover from uneven landings.
+The pro-level gel cushioning in the midsole provides maximum damping and stability and reduces rider fatigue.
+If you love big air tricks, then these boots will suit you well!

-- Responsiveness: The double-BOA system makes these boots super responsive, as they can be perfectly adjusted to the tightness I desire.
-The flex is also ideal for super snappy turns in trees as well as hard carves on groomers.
+- Responsiveness: The double-BOA system gives these boots a super responsive feel, as they can be perfectly adjusted to the tightness I desire.
+The overall medium flex is also ideal for super snappy turns in trees as well as amazing board control on hard carves and groomers.
+A medium flex powerup tongue and durable synthetic backstay create direct energy transfer on both toeside and heelside turns.

 - Grip: These things are super grippy.
+A snow-proof rubber outsole creates amazing traction and board feel for a steady ride.
 I have had no issues walking through slush, ice, and asphalt.

-- Weight: These boots are extremely light due to the Multidensity EVA foam and synthetic textile construction.
+- Weight: These boots are extremely light due to the multi-density molded EVA footbed and synthetic textile construction.
 These lightweight materials make wearing the boots for extended periods of time very easy.
 After full days of snowboarding, walking back to the car felt effortless.
+Other boots have burlier features like hardcore rubber soles and heavy insulation, but Ruler has a thin but grippy rubber sole and low-bulk warmth tech that gives you everything you'd need for less weight!

 Issues I’ve encountered

-- Heel Hold: With a narrow foot shape and skinny legs, getting proper heel hold took a few runs.
-I ended up wearing medium-thick socks and cranking the top BOA as far as it would go to get the right hold.
-But now that I’ve figured that out, the boots have had perfect hold since.
+- Heel Hold: With a narrow forefoot shape and skinny legs, getting proper maximum heel hold took a few runs, as I felt some wiggle room in the lower portions of the boot.
+There was some extra space in the toe, and I encountered some minor heel lift because of it.
+I ended up wearing medium-thick socks and cranking the upper BOA as far as it would go to get the right hold.
+But since I’ve figured that out, the boots have a good hold on my ankle and a snug fit.

 Favorite moment with this gear